mahonbaldwin/lambda-example/README.md

     - Save.
 1. Click "Test".

-It should run successfully, with the metadata output.
+It should run successfully, with the metadata output and describe table output.
 But if you look in the table there